nbbj-digital/stroll/README.md

 Before using this module, `GMAPS_KEY` and `YELP_KEY` environment variables must be set on your machine with your specific Google Maps API Key and Yelp API Key.

+#### User API Usage Notice

-**PLESE BE ADVISED** that this module will requrest Google Street View images from the Google Maps API, and therefore **WILL** [incur a cost](https://developers.google.com/maps/documentation/streetview/usage-and-billing).
+Please be advised that this module will requrest Google Street View images from the Google Maps API, and therefore **WILL** [incur a cost](https://developers.google.com/maps/documentation/streetview/usage-and-billing).
 Managing the cost and/or other API-specific limits/resource constraints are entirely the responsibility of the user using this module.

 ### Imports